cs5450/cs5450.github.io/assignments/hw1.md

 ####Part(c):
 What is the late submission policy?

-1. One hour late submission is acceptable for each assignment.
 1. Each assignment can be submitted up to two days late for 50% credit.
 1. Each student has 4 late days of which only 1 can be used per HW
 1. Students need to get an approval before submitting an assignment late.